Differential/reststop2/index.md

 RESTstop makes it easy to create RESTful APIs built on top of Meteor, for use with legacy systems (or if you're just too lazy to get DDP+SRP working).

-It's a psuedo-fork of [Meteor Router](https://github.com/tmeasday/meteor-router)'s, with a few major differences:
+It is heavily based on [Meteor Router](https://github.com/tmeasday/meteor-router)'s, with API-specific modifications:

   * It doesn't come with all the front-end routing.
   * It makes sure it's run higher in the stack so that your routes aren't ignored.
   * You can authenticate users via the API, and access `this.user`.
-  * It has a number of API-specific features

 INSTALLATION
 ------------